Psyche-L/QuizWizKid/README.md

 ## Technologies used
 HTML CSS JavaScript
 ## Known Bugs
-The score and inetials dont save, click the link to the issues page for more details. https://github.com/Psyche-L/QuizWizKid/issues
+The score and initials don't save, click the link to the issues page for more details.
+The timer does'nt reset after completion https://github.com/Psyche-L/QuizWizKid/issues

 ## Deployment